Repost (because now all sorts of states in these USA are pushing for making the fact of the Seal of Confession a felony offense). ///

-But even even while the accuser is doing that, the assistant priest is calling the police and reporting what the accuser had said, adding that the pastor is waiting in the office for questioning.
+But even while the accuser is doing that, the assistant priest is calling the police and reporting what the accuser had said, adding that the pastor is waiting in the office for questioning.
 Remember, the assistant priest can’t alter his behavior based on information he knows only in Confession.
 He must make the report because of what he heard from the accuser regardless of what he heard in Confession.
 Say the District Attorney subpoenas the assistant priest so as to put him on the stand in court so as to force him to testify about what was said in that sacramental Confession.
-After three months of solitary confinement for his belligerent “contempt of court” for not responding, he goes batty and spills his guts about the Confession, saying that the pastor had indeed confessed that he had lazily delayed saying his breviary that morning and then didn’t say it at all because of a hospital call to his dying mother and had gotten embroiled in an inheritance dispute with cruel relatives discussing such things even while she lay dying.
-He then says that the pastor added impatience with his relatives as another sin.
+After three months of solitary confinement for his belligerent “contempt of court” for not responding, the assistant priest finally goes batty and spills his guts about the Confession, saying that the pastor had indeed confessed that he had lazily delayed saying his breviary that morning and then didn’t say it at all because of a hospital call to his dying mother and had gotten embroiled in an inheritance dispute with relatives, including his sister, discussing such things even while she lay dying.
+He then says that the pastor added impatience with his relatives as another sin, and that he even cold-shouldered his sister as he left the hospital room after having given last rites to his mother.
 But that was it.
 No abuse.
 Nothing.

-Meanwhile, the pastor will have already been laicized.
+Meanwhile, the pastor will have already been laicized, you know, because the bishop wants to look like a hero in being tough on boundary crossing, like cold-shouldering in trying to get out of a hospital room while one bursts into tears.
 The confessional seal is what it is to protect the right of the faithful to go to confession to God.
-The salacious expectations of the courts and sensationalist haters of God and man and mercy are fodder for the pigs they are until they also repent and seek the Lord’s mercy and true justice before man.
+The salacious courts and sensationalist haters of God and man and mercy are to repent and seek the Lord’s mercy and true justice before man.
+But when will that happen?
 There is no due process for priests, not before man, not before the Church.

-But let’s say that the pastor had in fact confessed abuse, something for which he was terribly sorry, wanting to confess sacramentally before, he surmises, being put into prison.
+But let’s say that the pastor had in fact confessed something else, like abuse, something for which he was terribly sorry, wanting to confess sacramentally before, he surmises, being put into prison.
+Let’s say that the sister had accused him of that.
 The assistant priest does hear his confession as above, and does give him absolution, and does report him to the police, but (and this is the point) not because of what he heard in the sacramental confession of the pastor, but what he heard from the accuser.
 That does not break the seal of confession even if both accounts were the same.
 Grant the absolution.
 Make the report to the police.
 They are not mutually exclusive.
 Just don’t make the report based on what was said in Confession.

-Note to priests who actually are guilty: This Missionary of Mercy will gladly hear your confession, give you absolution, provide you with a do-able penance, won’t use the absolution as leverage to get you to do something else altogether (such a sacrilege!).
+Note to priests who actually are guilty: I will gladly hear your confession, give you absolution, provide you with a do-able penance, won’t use the absolution as leverage.
 I will encourage you and let you know of the great mercy of the Lord Jesus, things which you’ve surely preached but needed to hear yourselves.
 Your confession will remain always under the seal of confession.
 I’ll lay down my life for that.
 The seal is sealed with the blood of Jesus quite literally.
 Holy Redeemer Catholic Church, Andrews, NC.
 11:00 AM Sunday Mass.
 See me after.

-And if anyone thinks this is just a mistake of the G9 Cardinal, think again.
-There is another famous Archdiocese which for years has tolerated that a suspected priest (no longer active) attends Mass, but does not tolerate that he be present for any other reason (like during confession times) lest he be arrested forthwith.
+And if anyone thinks this is just a mistake of that high church ecclesiastic, think again.
+There is another famous Archdiocese which for years has tolerated that a suspected priest (no longer active) attends Mass, but does not tolerate that he be present for any other reason (like for going to confession) lest he be arrested forthwith.
 It’s a tip of the iceberg thing.